Creating A To Do List In WordPress

 You can set up ‘public’ and ‘private’ categories for your to-do lists.

-Categories set to ‘private’ will not be visible when using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Categories set to ‘private’ are not visible using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View lets you specify how to-do lists will be viewed.
-You can choose from three types of to do list views:
+List View lets you specify how to-do lists are viewed.
+There are three kinds of to-do list views:

-- Group – Select this option if you want all users to share one to-do list.
+- Group – Choosing this option allows all users to share one to-do list.

-- Master – Select this option to have one master list for all users, where users have their own individual completion of items.
-If using the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (see further below).
+- Master – This option allows you to create a master list for all users, where users have their own individual completion of items.
+If using the ‘Master’ list view, make sure to configure the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order